faizyabShah/Search-Engine/README.md

 [nltk][nltk] - Used to read up and learn about nltk library

-[The Anatomy of a Large-Scale Hypertextual Web Search Engine][The-Anatomy-of-a-Large-Scale Hypertextual-Web-Search-Engine] - Why should you use markdown?
+[The Anatomy of a Large-Scale Hypertextual Web Search Engine][The Anatomy of a Large-Scale Hypertextual Web Search Engine] - For initial conceptual understamding of searching

-[Flask Introsuction][An introduction to the Flask Python web app framework] - To learn how to use flask for this project
+[Flask Introduction][An introduction to the Flask Python web app framework] - To learn how to use flask for this project

 [//]: # "Source definitions"
 [geeks-for-geeks]: https://www.geeksforgeeks.org/difference-inverted-index-forward-index/ "Inverted vs Forwarded Indexing"